open/close all folders

 - Affably Evil: He is very cultured and polite even in the middle of a fight or asking for help as he slowly bleeds to death.
 He never killed women (Most of the time, and even Jack Slash of all people doesn't think he actually did it and that there's more going on) or children and Jack mentions that he did everything possible to help people during the last time the Nine were in Brockton Bay.
 In his Odd Friendship with Lung in the Birdcage, he mentions casually that he preferred, rather than instilling fear in his subordinates through brute force, to simply make those that failed him disappear, leaving the survivors to remember what happened.

 - Badass: Marquis was fully capable of taking on an entire squad of Empire Eighty-Eight members and walking away.
 He was also able to take on most of New Wave at the same time, and only lost because he was protecting his daughter.

 - Bad with the Bone: His power is the manipulation of bone, both his and that of others if it's exposed.
-He is so adept with it and violates conservation of mass so blatantly it borders on Green Lantern Ring.
+He is adept with it and violates conservation of mass blatantly.

 - Body Horror: An inevitable result of his powers.

 - Daddy Had a Good Reason for Abandoning You: Marquis let Panacea go in order to protect her from Allfather, Kaiser's father, who wanted revenge on him for killing his daughter Iron Rain, though Jack Slash is convinced he didn't actually kill her.

-- Feel No Pain: He does.
+- Feel No Pain: Subverted, he does.
 Every time he punches skewers or blades of bone through his flesh, he feels the appropriate level of unspeakable agony.
 It's just that he's trained himself not to show even the slightest sign of it.

 - The Fettered: It is said that his unshakable code granted him great psychological strength.